 Take a Bike Ride Amongst the Vines

 There is over 40km of sealed bike trails through the Barossa Valley, from Gawler to Angaston so why not hire a bike (or bring your own!) and enjoy the region at a slower pace.
-Throughout the Barossa there are many bike hire places, ranging from simple hire at the Novotel Barossa Valley, to e-bikes at Barossa Bike Hire.
+Throughout the Barossa there are many bike hire places, ranging from simple hire at the Novotel Barossa Valley, to E-bikes at Barossa Bike Hire.
+You can also book your E-Bike in advance here.
 There are also three cycle hubs – Gawler, Tanunda & Kapunda – that provide more facilities, such as bike hire, bike repair stations, toilets & showers, picnic facilities, water and wifi, for those perhaps cycling further.

 Visit One of the Many Galleries or Museums